 - Some online estate agents have the added benefit of been regulated by the RICS (Royal Institution of Chartered Surveyors).
 These estate agents are rare, but have a great understanding of the market and have the property knowledge and experience to assure you of a quick house sale online.

 Disadvantages of online estate agents

-- Unfortunately given the substantial saving in costs over a traditional estate agent, this means homeowners will have to do quite a bit of work themselves.
-95% of online estate agents don’t undertake viewings so when selling your property online, be prepared to carry out all viewings.
+- Unfortunately given the substantial saving in costs over a traditional estate agent, if you choose to sell your home online, you’ll have to do quite a bit of work yourself.
+95% of online estate agents don’t undertake viewings, so when selling your property online, be prepared to carry out all viewings.
 In addition to viewings, a lot of online estate agents don’t provide a valuation, sales progression or negotiation service – so it’s not as straight forward as you think.

 - Some online estate agents aren’t members of The Property Ombudsman scheme (TPOS)or Ombudsman Services.
 For this reason, their property service isn’t always great, and you might just be paying them to purely list your property on the market, with no additional services or accountability.

-Before using an online estate agent, ensure that vendors establish in the contract the true cost of selling property online.
+Before selling your house online via an estate estate, ensure that vendors establish in the contract the true cost of doing so.
 Online estate agents can sometimes hide costs so it’s important to review the contract in great detail before you instruct an online estate agent to sell your house online.

 Not only should the fees and fee structure be highlighted clearly in the contract, it should also be made transparent throughout the website.